Consumer Disputes Pursuant to the FCRA

 [i] The Fair Credit Reporting Act (or the “FCRA”) is a federal law that was primarily designed to protect the privacy of consumer information and to require consumer reporting agencies to adopt reasonable procedures for meeting the needs of commerce in a manner that is fair to consumers regarding the confidentiality, accuracy, relevancy, and proper utilization of their information

 This publication is provided only for educational purposes; it should not be relied upon as legal advice, and it should not be used, in whole or in part, as a basis for establishing employment practices or policies, nor should it be used for resolving disputes or managing risk.
-Every reader’s circumstances are unique and legal advice should be obtained only from a lawyer with whom the reader has established an attorney-client relationship.
-Copyright 2023 © Global HR Research.
-All material contained within this publication is protected by copyright law and may not be reproduced without the express written consent of GHRR.
+Every reader’s circumstances are unique and legal advice should be obtained only from a lawyer with whom the reader has established an attorney-client relationship. © 2024 DISA Global Solutions Inc. All rights reserved.
+All material contained within this publication is protected by copyright law and may not be reproduced without the express written consent of DISA.